mzemel/mzemel.github.io/_posts/projects/2019-05-10-building-monarchs.md

 I'd been collecting similar questions for a while:

-* What was the Diet of Worms, and what role has Worms played since?
+* What was the Diet of Worms?
 * Who were the Jacobites, Orleanists, and Bonapartists?
 * What was the relationship between the Gauls and the Celts?
 * What is a dauphine, an infanta, a stadtholder, or a prince-elector?